-If you have the Duo Crisp, Ninja Foodi or mealthy crisplid or any pressure cooker that crisps, you can top the casserole with bread crumbs, cracker crumbs or crushed potato chips.
+If you have the Duo Crisp, Ninja Foodi or mealthy crisplid or any pressure cooker that crisps with an air fryer lid, you can top this easy Instant Pot tuna casserole with a crispy topping, such as bread crumbs, cracker crumbs or crushed potato chips.
 Then, spritz a little cooking spray or add melted butter, and crisp it up before serving.

 Or, transfer the cooked tuna casserole to a baking dish (grease with olive oil or butter), add toppings, and bake until the top is golden brown and the casserole is bubbly.
 You can do this in your air fryer toaster oven, as well.

-If you want to add cream of celery soup or another cream soup, you can add it before pressure cooking, but don't stir everything together.
+If you want to add cream of celery soup, cream of mushroom soup or any cream soups to tuna noodle casserole in Instant Pot, you can add it before pressure cooking.
+Don't stir everything together until after pressure cooking.

 How to Store

 When refrigerated in an airtight container, this easy tuna casserole should last for 3 to 4 days -- if it isn't gone by then.
 Ours is usually gone by the next day!
-You can always freeze leftovers for longer storage.
+You can always freeze leftover tuna casserole for longer storage.

 - Easy Instant Pot Turkey Noodle Casserole